aaalgo/mailcoach/README.md

 - Using email as the communication protocol.
 - Extending the standard chat paradigm into multi-party chat.
-- Allow robots (commonly referred to as tools) to connect into the chat.
+- Allowing robots (commonly referred to as tools) to connect into the chat.

 # Setup